Skip to content

 The first form will handle user login and the second will handle new message submissions.
 The empty <ol> will be populated with messages.

-Inside of Vue's data object, create a url property being sure to replace your-directus-url with your project’s URL:
+Inside the setup script, create a url property being sure to replace your-directus-url with your project’s URL:

 js